The Kitchen Facelift Company

 9. Open Floor Plans

-Open floor plans aren’t new by any means; this is a mature trend that is still current for 2021.
+Open floor plans aren’t new by any means; this is a mature trend that is still current for the next few years.

 but it’s an especially popular choice for decorating the kitchen

-Dust Grey, Light Grey and Stone Grey are the most popular in gloss and super matt..
+Dust Grey, Light Grey, Anthracite and Stone Grey are the most popular in gloss and super matt..

 with super matt white increasing in popularity Other popular kitchen elements include white kitchen glass or acrylic splashbacks and white appliances.

-3. Blue Kitchens — A range of blues are currently popular in 2020, and they’re all workable for use in decorating
+3. Blue Kitchens — A range of blues are currently popular and they’re all workable for use in decorating

 4. Black Kitchens — Back in Black!
 Graphite matt black is popping up in many kitchens, and many manufacturers

-are banking on black to be a noteworthy colour for kitchens in 2021.
+are banking on black to be a noteworthy colour for kitchens for this year.

 Since an all black kitchen would be dark and overwhelming, it’s ideal to pair the black with another lighter colour,